AdobeDocs/express-add-on-apis/src/pages/api/interfaces/Stroke.md

 # Interface: Stroke

-Represents a stroke in the scene graph.
+Represents a stroke in the scenegraph.
+See [StrokableNode](../classes/StrokableNode.md).

 ## Hierarchy